 Meetings occur three times during each phase of the curriculum (the Foundations of Medical Knowledge Phase (FMK), the Foundations of Clinical Care Phase (FCC) and the Immersion Phase (IMM).
-Additional meetings may be called by the senior associate dean for undergraduate medical education if performance or conduct concerns arise regarding any individual student or as needed at the discretion of the senior associate dean for undergraduate medical education.
+Additional meetings may be called by the senior associate dean for undergraduate medical education if performance or conduct concerns arise regarding any individual student or as needed at the discretion of the senior associate dean for undergraduate medical education if performance dean for undergraduate medical education.